 The ‘Note’ is the message that will be displayed with the recognition in the recognition feed and may be sent in an email to the employee depending on your email template configuration.
 These notes are typically kept short but it is possible to include a lengthy message in this cell.

 If you would like to type a longer message to the employee, we recommend discussing this with your Client Success Manager.
 If you are typing a long message to a single employee, it may be better to send the recognition through recognition programs instead of through the file upload.
 If you are using the same long message for many employees, it may be better to create a new email template that is built for this particular message.
 This will ensure the email template formatting is matched correctly with the length of the message.

 Column E - Tags - Optional Field

 The "Tags" column is for the use of tagging your recognitions.
+Add multiple tags to a recognition by separating them with a semi colon.
 These tags will appear as hashtags when uploaded in the platform.
 Usually these tags are used to reference company values that can help drive specific behaviors.

 Column F - Year – Optional Field

 The ‘Year’ column is strictly for service/tenure awards when the email template being sent requires a year value for the body of the email.
 There is a variable field in certain email templates that require this value.
 Speak with your Client Success Manager to see if your service award email templates require this field.

 Column G – Amount (USD/CAD/GBP/EUR, etc.) – Required Field